john-science/john-science.github.io/_posts/2016-10-31-history-tolkiens-dwarves.md

 1. The Silmarillion - Ainulindalë
 2. The Silmarillion - Valaquenta
 3. HoME Volume 11, page 205
-4. LotR - Appendix A, part III - Durin's Folk
+4. LotR - Appendix A - Durin's Folk
 5. HoME - Volume 11, part 4, Appendix D
 6. UT - [ae-lib.org](http://ae-lib.org.ua/texts-c/tolkien__unfinished_tales__en.htm) - Note #9 from Christopher Tolkien in the Unfinished Tales says that Smeagol acquired the One Ring in 2463.
 7. The Hobbit - Chapter 5 - Riddles in the Dark